argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/quick-start.md

     name: argo-rollouts
 ```

 Apply the file with kubectl.
-Note that this role is **NOT** to be used in production clusters as it is super permissive.
+More information on permissions can be found on the [installation guide](installation.md#permissions).

 ## Step 4 - Create an HTTP route